 North Devon Pathfinder Trust is a charity which provides training in IT to the local area.
 To make it easier to track students and enrolments across their numerous centres they wanted to migrate their course management system – previously a standalone desktop Access application – to the web.

-I worked in close collaboration with Mat Lemmings of Rencache Limited, an IT support consultant with a strong understanding of Pathfinder’s business and technical needs, to build a solution based on the open source Achievo ATK framework.
+I worked in close collaboration with Mat Lemmings of Rencache Limited, an IT support consultant with a strong understanding of Pathfinder’s business and technical needs, to build a solution based on the open source Achievo ATK framework [Update 2019: this framework is no longer supported and the old website has very inappropriate content].
 A rapid development tool for the creation of database-centric applications, ATK proved ideal for their requirements.
 Pathfinder now have a centrally controlled system which is consistent across all their sites, reducing the risk of confusion and error and making it much easier to manage their data.

 I’ve recently worked on extending the software to integrate data from Learndirect including ILR (Individualised Learner Record) files.

 Wolf and Water Arts Company is a charity which does art work with various groups.
 The company wanted a new website to help them manage and present their extensive archives of material related to past and present projects.
 Their old site was hard to update and hence new content tended to be added belatedly or not at all.

 Drupal provided a good match for their needs, with its flexible categorisation and general ease of use.
 Although the new site has a lot more content, it is more accessible due to the clearer menu structure and other navigation options.

 “Likemind were excellent – they took plenty of time to fully understand our requirements, exceeded our expectations & delivered a splendid website on time.
 Training & follow up was also excellent.
 I would not hesitate to recommend them to anyone.” – Peter Smith, Wolf + Water.